Orthopedic Surgery

 Are publications important to this specialty?
 Is there a general number of publications or presentations I should be aiming for?
 How important is it for these to be within the specialty I am pursuing?

-Given pass/fail of step 1, research has become quite important.
-It shows interest and commitment to the field...right or wrong.
+Given the pass/fail of Step 1, research has become quite important.
+It shows interest and commitment to the field... right or wrong.

 Are there any special considerations when applying for residency?

-Be thoughtful on which programs you want to alert.
-Also be realistic based on your application strength
+Be thoughtful about which programs you want to alert.
+Also, be realistic based on your application strength.

 What is a general recommendation for how many programs to apply to (recognizing that this may vary based on student situation)?